Owner of Foxboro apartment house where fire displaced families indicted on drug charges

 If convicted on the marijuana trafficking charge, Corliss faces a mandatory minimum sentence of two years in prison.
 The maximum sentence is 15 years.

-If convicted of possessing with intent to distribute psilocybin mushrooms, the penalty if 2½ to 5 years in prison.
+If convicted of possessing with intent to distribute psilocybin mushrooms, the penalty is 2½ to 5 years in prison.
 The penalty for reckless endangerment of a child is up to 2½ years.